BY BRENDAN CHIA

 Singapore has been the unquestioned economic success in the region.
-Our economic success has made us believe that we are exceptional.
-In the past half-century, we have raced ahead of our Southeast Asian neighbours, transitioning swiftly from Third World to First in just fifty years.
+Its economic success has made Singaporeans believe that they are exceptional.
+In the past half-century, the country has raced ahead of its Southeast Asian neighbours, transitioning swiftly from Third World to First in just fifty years.
 Southeast Asia’s recent economic history, by contrast, has been less propitious.
 Structural and political challenges have held back growth in Malaysia, Thailand and the Philippines, while Cambodia, Laos and Myanmar are only now opening up to trade and foreign investment on a larger scale.

-This belief that we are exceptional has sparked an unsavoury brand of regional elitism.
+This belief that Singapore is exceptional has sparked an unsavoury brand of regional elitism.
 Many Singaporeans have little interest in or knowledge of Southeast Asia.
 They know that neighbouring countries like Indonesia and the Philippines are a source of cheap labour, whether foreign domestic helpers or construction workers.
 They take advantage of the low-cost flights that will bring them to the best beaches in Malaysia and Thailand.
 But ask most ambitious, globally-minded Singaporeans where their aspirations lie in their careers and businesses, and the answer is unanimous: Australia, the United States, maybe China.
-In much of our consciousness, Southeast Asia remains little more than a backwater; a hinterland.
+In much of the Singaporean consciousness, Southeast Asia remains little more than a backwater; a hinterland.

 Meanwhile, the tables are turning, with the opposite true in most Southeast Asian countries.
 Despite formidable political and structural hurdles to growth (such as the recent coup in Thailand and civil unrest in Myanmar), the economic potential of the region is undeniable.
 With GDP growth rates averaging a heady 5% in 2017 and a rising middle class of nearly 200 million people, there is huge potential for the region to be both a manufacturing base and a market for consumer goods.
 An estimated $22.6 trillion in infrastructure investment will be needed to keep up with infrastructure demand in Asia, with the lion’s share required in Southeast Asia.